How to Grill Steak

 Grilled steak can be even more intimidating because there’s a grill involved — and, potentially, a really nice cut of meat.
 We’ve all been there!
 But here’s our pep talk: There’s really no substitute for the flavor you get from grilling steak.
 And once you know how to make it, grilled steak is one of the quickest, easiest meals around.
 It’s practically a convenience food.

 It’s also one of the most satisfying to make.
-Nothing beats the primal joy that comes with pulling a perfectly seared, tender, juicy steak off the grill — except, perhaps, watching your friends and family enjoy it.
+Nothing beats the primal joy that comes with pulling a perfectly seared, tender, juicy steak off the grill — except, perhaps, watching your family enjoy it.

 1 1 ½- to 2-inch thick steak